 Drowning in Debt to Get a Degree

 Colleges, universities and community colleges are centers of innovation, cultural hubs and engines of economic growth.
-In short, they are a tremendous .
-But years of inadequate public financing have associated with these public institutions to individual students and their families.
+In short, they are a tremendous public good .
+But years of inadequate public financing haveshifted the costs associated with these public institutions to individual students and their families.

 While we should celebrate the growing number of students attending college, we must also support them.
-Nearly half of all students who enroll in an institution of higher education within six years.
+Nearly half of all students who enroll in an institution of higher education do not receive a credential within six years.
 The figures are even starker for African-American and Latino students.
 Risk factors for noncompletion range from inadequate income and home support, to work and child care obligations, to insufficient academic preparation.
 Decimation of programs that support at-risk students has aggravated these challenges.
-The are working to change this—by both pressing for and working to transform the preK-12 education system so that all students are prepared to pursue college and career.
+The AFT and our members are working to change this—by both pressing for supports in college and working to transform the preK-12 education system so that all students are prepared to pursue college and career.
 But the issue of crushing student debt remains.

-Over the past decade, for in-state students at public four-year colleges and universities increased at an inflation-adjusted average rate of 5.2 percent per year.
+Over the past decade, tuition and fees for in-state students at public four-year colleges and universities increased at an inflation-adjusted average rate of 5.2 percent per year.
 Yet there has been a steady decline in need-based financial aid, making it harder for middle-class students—and especially low-income, first generation, and other deserving but disadvantaged students—to afford college without accruing huge debt.
 For a growing number of students, loans have become the primary or only means of paying for their education.
-Student loan debt exceeds —bypassing credit card debt.
-Yet graduates are entering one of the weakest labor markets in recent history: 1 of every 2 recent graduates is either .
+Student loan debt exceeds $1 trillion —bypassing credit card debt.
+Yet graduates are entering one of the weakest labor markets in recent history: 1 of every 2 recent graduates is either unemployed or underemployed .

 For many people, this slams the door shut on their dream of pursuing—much less completing—a college education.
 For others, it can mean decades of crippling debt.
 Many defer starting a family, buying a home or saving for an economic emergency.
 Easing the debt burden of current borrowers would boost the struggling economy by freeing up consumer dollars that are currently servicing this debt.

 Yet, very soon, things could get even worse.
 The interest rates on many federal student loans are set to double on July 1.
-Congress should act quickly to pass the introduced by Sens.
+Congress should act quickly to pass the Student Loan Affordability Act introduced by Sens.
 Jack Reed (D-R.I.), Tom Harkin (D-Iowa) and Harry Reid (D-Nev.), which would extend the current interest rate and prevent millions of students from seeing their loan debt and interest rates skyrocket.
-(D-Mass.) has pointed out that banks, including financial institutions that profit from servicing student loans, already can borrow money at considerably lower interest rates than those for student loans.
+Sen. Elizabeth Warren (D-Mass.) has pointed out that banks, including financial institutions that profit from servicing student loans, already can borrow money at considerably lower interest rates than those for student loans.